-If you’re looking to integrate reading and writing, then you’re going to love these reading writing prompts for students of all ages.
+If you’re looking to integrate reading and writing, then you’re going to love these reading writing prompts.

 During reader’s workshop, students learn a variety of reading comprehension skills and strategies that they need to be able to apply independently.